geekyoswald/letsconnect/README.md

 After an issue is successfully resolved, then new contributions can be merged but without a bounty.
 The bounty awarded is just for a single first satisfactory contribution only.

 The comment thread can be used for discussions and hints post the first successful submission of the solution to an issue but not before that.

+Only one bounty is allowed for a single person.

+Kindly expect some delay in bounty credit, and message me on Linkedin if it has been more than 3 days.